 Duncan had the good fortune to grow up in a house where music was an important part of everyday life.
 His mother was the booker for the world renowned Shetland Folk Festival and his stepfather fronted Shetland’s number one blues/rock band.
 He picked up his first guitar aged eight and by fourteen was taking part in local gigs and festivals.

 Influenced by the likes of Gram Parsons and Wilco, Duncan founded Duncan Phillips & The Long Stand in 2013.
-Since then the band has enjoyed success on the Melbourne live music circuit and nationally broadcast radio stations including PBS and 3RRR.
+The band enjoyed success on the Melbourne live music circuit and nationally broadcast radio stations including PBS and 3RRR.

-Over a two year period the band recorded its debut album with bassist and producer Alics Gate-Eastley at Alics’ Appelby Studios.
-The album “The Wilderness” features tales of love, loss and hope with the band's pop-infused alt. country style.
+Over a two year period the band recorded its debut album with bassist and producer Alics Gate-Eastley at Alics’ Appleby Studios.
+The album “The Wilderness” features tales of love, loss and hope with the band's pop-infused Americana style.

 Duncan Phillips ~ Vocals, acoustic and electric guitar, mandolin and harmonica

 Andy Boyle ~ Keys